saqibns/Challenges/ML/AnalyticsVidhya/Text-Sentiment-Analysis/README.md

 #### Plus Ultra

 To go beyond, I downloaded [Rotten Tomatoes](https://www.kaggle.com/c/sentiment-analysis-on-movie-reviews/data) sentiment analysis data from Kaggle.
 Training a BERT base model with the additional data gave a public score of 0.533 and a private score of 0.553.
+This led to a rank of 19 on the [public leaderboard](https://datahack.analyticsvidhya.com/contest/innoplexus-online-hiring-hackathon/lb) and a rank of 11 on the [private leaderboard](https://datahack.analyticsvidhya.com/contest/innoplexus-online-hiring-hackathon/pvt_lb).